ConcourseOpen/DPI_Arb_Bot_Example/README.md

 `node server.js`

-We have also included the smart contract that is used to execute this arb opportunity.
-It is ready to deploy but feel free to optimize it for gas cost or higher profitability.
-It currently uses AAVE for flash loans.
+## DFP INDEX ARBITRAGE BOT SMART CONTRACT DISCLAIMER
+1.)
+The Smart Contract is UNAUDITTED Please review code 2.)
+It is built for the DeFi Pulse Index but can be used for other products 3.)
+It uses AAVE for flashlaons and
+4.)
+The SC was not optimize for higher profitability but to complete the arb.
+Optimizations can be made to increase profitablity.